Bandy: Warnings and penalties

-A ten-minute penalty is indicated through the use of a blue card and can be caused by protesting or behaving incorrectly, attacking an opponent violently or stopping the ball incorrectly to get an advantage.
+A yellow card indicates a warning given to an entire team for technical fouls such as errors in the execution of goal-throws or free strokes, or the obstruction of a player without ball.
+Subsequent technical fouls by the same team result in a five-minute penalty indicated by a white card.
+A five-minute penalty is traditionally indicated using a white card but today the card is rarely shown, rather an announcement from the match secretary or the referee is used instead.
+In a similar manner, traditionally a ten-minute penalty is indicated by use of a blue card.
+A ten-minute penalty can be given for protesting or behaving incorrectly, attacking an opponent violently or stopping the ball incorrectly to get an advantage.

 The third time a player receives a time penalty, it will be a personal penalty, meaning he or she will miss the remainder of the match.
 A substitute can enter the field after five or ten minutes, depending on the type of time penalty received.
 A full game penalty can be received upon using abusive language or directly attacking an opponent and means that the player can neither play nor be substituted for the remainder of the game.
 A match penalty is indicated through the use of a red card.

 Offside

 The offside rule effectively limits the ability to attack players to remain forward (i.e. closer to the opponent's goal-line) of the ball, the second-to-last defending player (which can include the goalkeeper), and the half-way line.
 This rule is in general similar to that of soccer.